Exploring the Coromandel Peninsula in New Zealand: The best places to go and things to do

 My favourite places are the small, quiet places — but you can also enjoy a faster pace at these spots.

-The Driving Creek Railway
+Check out Driving Creek Railway

 One of the absolute best things to do in the Coromandel is take the Driving Creek Railway, a tiny mountain train that trundles through native bush to incredible views.